CieloCris/Credit_Risk_Analysis/README.md

 ![Alt text](/Resources/easyensemble.png "imagen6")

 Finally, we developed this model whose Balanced Accuracy Score was the highest, with a percentage of 93.16%.
-The confusion matrix and the Classified Report also show more favorable metrics, as we can see in the folloewing list:
+The confusion matrix and the Classified Report also show more favorable metrics, as we can see in the following list:

 - Balance Accuracy Score: 93.16
 - Precision High Risk: 9%